Ballard and Seashore Dissertation Fellowship

 DIRECTOR OF GRADUATE STUDIES BRIEF ENDORSEMENT

-- A brief endorsement that assesses the student’s academic progress, research potential and the likelihood that the degree will be completing in the semester in which she/he receives the award or at most within one semester of receiving the award.
+- A brief endorsement that assesses the student’s academic progress, research potential and the likelihood that the student will complete the degree in the semester in which they receive the award or at most within one semester of receiving the award.
 Please note that priority will be given to students who are on a clear timetable to finish their degree in that semester or very soon after (e.g., spring fellowship but will complete in summer).
 Deferring the award is only possible under unusual circumstances (e.g., health problem, an external funding opportunity).

 - In the case of multiple nominations from a department, the DGS letter must rank the nominees.

-Nominations must be submitted online by the department or program, with all materials prepared as PDF documents.
+Nominations must be submitted online at https://workflow.uiowa.edu/form/ballard-seashore-fellowship by the department or program, with all materials prepared as PDF documents.
 Students must submit their part of the application materials to their department at least two weeks prior to the Graduate College deadline.
-Check with your department as soon as possible for their deadlines as well as inform them that you intended to apply.
+Students should check with their department as soon as possible for departmental deadlines as well as to inform them that they intend to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.